Rachael Padgett

 Overview

-Rachael Padgett’s practice focuses on the intersection of products liability litigation and counseling, and she has a passion for advising clients on how to navigate product risk and achieve creative solutions.
+Rachael Padgett’s practice focuses on the intersection of litigation and regulatory counseling, and she has a passion for advising clients on how to navigate product risk and achieve creative solutions.

-As a counsel in the Mass Tort, Product, and Consumer Litigation Group, Rachael handles matters involving consumer product litigation, medical device litigation, supply chain contract disputes, National Highway Traffic Safety Administration regulatory counseling, and Consumer Product Safety Commission reporting and investigations.
-She represents clients facing complex, high-stakes problems using a thoughtful, human approach to minimize client exposure and resolve disputes effectively.
+As a counsel in the Litigation and Transportation Groups, Rachael handles matters involving product liability litigation, supply chain contract disputes, National Highway Traffic Safety Administration and Department of Transportation regulatory counseling, and Consumer Product Safety Commission reporting and investigations.
+With a focus on the transportation, micromobility, railroad, and retail product industries, she represents clients facing complex, high-stakes problems using a thoughtful, human approach to minimize client exposure and resolve disputes effectively.

-Rachael maintains a pro bono practice with a focus on immigration cases and representing children as guardian ad litem.
+Rachael maintains a pro bono practice with a focus on representing children in immigration cases and as guardian ad litem.

 Career & Education